 Yes!
 If student has at least a 2.5 GPA and wants to go to a four-year college, there are schools that are an appropriate match.
 There are also schools that have great support systems for students with learning differences.

 Students are accepted for coaching as early as ninth grade and as late as November 1st of their senior year (pending available space).

 “Jodi has a rare quality that allows her to connect with high school students.
 Without her coaching I sincerely doubt our son would have received as many admission and merit-scholarship offers.”

 - Dave, parent

 Loving the school so much has pushed me to do better and study more and I now do better in school in college than I did in high school.
 My roommate is from New York City, my two best friends are from St. Louis and my big in my sorority is actually from Eugene!
 Thank you so much for guiding me to this decision throughout my junior and senior year in high school because I couldn't imagine myself anywhere besides Ole Miss.

 College Counseling Services

-Jodi Walder-Biesanz, Emily Standish, Debra Sankovitz and Rachel Coleman provide independent college counseling services based in Portland, Oregon from westside, eastside and virtual locations.
+Jodi Walder, Emily Standish, Debra Sankovitz, Rachel Coleman, Abby McKinnon and Robin Johnson provide independent college counseling services based in Portland, Oregon from westside, eastside and virtual locations.
 Customized, comprehensive college planning and application assistance includes: